zeevilab/resource-conservation/README.md

 The SNP pipeline filters variants according to filtering thresholds defined in the config file.
 For each gene, it calculates population genomic markers (pN/pS, pi) and then unites genes according to KEGG and eggNOG orthologous groups.
 The output of this stage are matrices for each of the markers and each of the OG databases (KEGG/eggNOG).

 ### Run the analysis pipelines
+#### Linear mixed models (LMM)
+Lorem ipsum
+#### Genetic code analyses
+The python file CodeAnalysisPipe.py in directory Analysis/GeneticCode groups all the analyses performed regarding the genetic code.
+These should be run only after running all of the data creation pipelines.
+In addition, a configuration of the HPC system is required to run these analyses.